 Now, how do citizens from the Visegrad Group compare in that regard?

-The most Eurosceptic nation through the bloc, Czechs were most likely to go vote to support a political party (29%, second highest rate in the EU), express dissatisfaction with the EU (24%, highest rate in the EU) and support the Czech government (23%).
+The most Eurosceptic nation in the bloc, Czechs were most likely to go vote to support a political party (29%, second highest rate in the EU), express dissatisfaction with the EU (24%, highest rate in the EU) and support the Czech government (23%).
 The Czech Republic also reported, by far, the lowest rate in the EU of people feeling it’s their duty as a citizen (22%) and declaring they feel like an EU citizen (16%).
 Only 9% of Czechs said they would go vote to support the EU, while 12% believe their vote can change things.

 Slovakia, which holds the title for the lowest turnout in the last 2014 European Parliament elections, first cites their duty as a citizen (34%, although second lowest rate throughout the EU after Czechs), and also appear to head to the polls to support a specific candidate (27%, second highest rate in Europe).
 The EU’s abstaining champions, Slovaks report the lowest rate of people saying ‘they usually vote in political elections’ (17%).